 He helped uncover that water motion and the lack of oxygen in various parts of the water column were drivers of local fish kills.
 He worked with a team that placed tiny backpacks on crabs to track their journey across an estuary while spawning.
 He created a floating device that simultaneously collects data above and below the water’s surface to reveal how winds and tides affect the structure and motion of the underlying water column.

 But he also developed what has become a globally used predictive computer model called ADCIRC.
 It began in the early 1990s with the U.S. Army Corps of Engineers, who needed to identify optimal locations to dump sediment so that it wouldn’t travel back to their dredging sites.
-Luettich and a fellow MIT graduate student colleague created the ADCIRC computer model to predict how coastal waters move.
+Luettich and an MIT colleague created the ADCIRC computer model to predict how coastal waters move.

 “This was an enormous multi-year undertaking of trying to recreate, in a computer, what the geography, the structures, the levees, and all of those things in the greater Southern Louisiana area looked like with enough detail so that our computer model could answer the question, Okay, if a storm of this magnitude comes by, what’s likely to happen?”